AlibabaCloudDocs/hologram/intl.en-US/User Authorization/RAM authorization mode.md

 After you complete the authorization, a user can assume the RAM role and use Hologres.

-1. Log on to Alibaba Cloud [by using the console](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_hv1_3yr_bhb) or [by using a program](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_rxk_lyr_bhb), assume the RAM role, and then log on to the Alibaba Cloud Management Console by using role-based SSO.
+1. Access Alibaba Cloud [by using the console](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_hv1_3yr_bhb) or [by using a program](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_rxk_lyr_bhb), assume the RAM role, and then log on to the Alibaba Cloud Management Console by using role-based SSO.

-2. Log on to the [Hologres console](https://hologram.console.aliyun.com/#/instance) to manage and monitor instances.
+2. Go to the [Hologres console](https://hologram.console.aliyun.com/#/instance) to manage and monitor instances.

 3. In the [Hologres console](https://hologram.console.aliyun.com/#/instance), click **Log on to Hologres Database** to go to HoloWeb that supports Hologres schema design and data development.
 For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/HoloWeb quick start.md).